mbgoseco/AsyncInn/README.md

 - RoomID (Composite Key): Reference to a particular room design and its associated amenities.

 ## Changes
 - 1/29/2019 - Dependency Injection implemented as a middleware repository between the database and the web app for Hotels, Rooms, and Amenities.
+CRUD operations for HotelRooms and RoomAmenities tables fixed.

 ## Directions
 Users will be redirected to the hotel database home page.
 From there, a navigation bar directs you to the different database tables that you can access.
 Each link begins with a view of the entire table with options to create, edit, delete, or view details of each entry.